 Parks Canada uses a zoning system to classify land and water areas according to protection needs and the opportunities they offer park visitors.
-These zones ensure a range of visitor opportunities is provided in areas best suited for those activities, while protecting the attributes essential to a memorable visitor experience.
+These zones ensure a range of visitor opportunities are provided in areas best suited for those activities, while protecting the attributes essential to a memorable visitor experience.
 The land-use zoning map (Map 3: Zoning Plan) illustrates the area zone designations.
+The Discovery Centre, Gateway Kiosk, and Administration buildings are outside the national park boundaries and therefore are not included in the zoning.